zgx949/greyson.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-I am a sports and technology enthusiast, combining a background in physical education with a passion for artificial intelligence.
+My name is Guoxiang Zheng (郑国相), a sports and technology enthusiast, combining a background in physical education with a passion for artificial intelligence.

 I am currently a first-year Master’s student in Artificial Intelligence at Shanghai University's School of Future Technology, and I hold a Bachelor's degree in Social Sports Guidance and Management (Education) and Computer Science and Technology (Engineering) from Jiangxi University of Finance and Economics.